 People with Alzheimer’s disease experience dementia, a type of cognitive impairment that starts with mild memory loss and advances to include confusion, disorientation and difficulty functioning day-to-day.
 A person with Alzheimer’s needs increasing levels of care as the disease progresses, usually over years.

 When you love someone who is older and starting to have difficulty with memory, it’s common to worry about Alzheimer’s.
 Read on to learn more about the disease, including its warning signs and what you can do if you, a family member or friend might need help coping with it.

 What is Alzheimer’s Disease?

 It’s a progressive disorder caused by structural changes in the brain.
 Specifically, it happens due to the buildup of protein pieces, called beta-amyloid plaques, which develop around neurons in the brain.
 There’s also a growth of strands called tau proteins, which build up inside neurons.
 As these proteins build up in the brain, they cause neuron death and brain tissue damage.
 The symptoms are the manifestation of this damage.

 The hallmark symptoms of Alzheimer’s disease are memory loss and confusion.
 The experience is different than the occasional forgetfulness of normal aging.

 A person who ages normally might forget where they put their purse, but they can walk themselves through their day and figure out where they put it.
-A person with Alzheimer’s would have trouble with that process.
+A person with the disease would have trouble with that process.
 Normal aging means forgetting the name of someone you met recently or a movie you just watched.
-Alzheimer’s means needing to hear that name again and again.
+It means needing to hear that name again and again.